M.A. Astronomy, Harvard University

 Professor Matt Stanley presented “Eddington, Religion, and the Roots of Information Science” at the Information and Interactions Conference at Trinity College, Cambridge, UK, in March 2014; “On Being a Religious Scientist: the Case of A.S.
 Eddington” at the American Association for the Advancement of Science Annual Meeting in February 2014; “Maxwell’s Evangelical Unification of Science” at the Philadelphia Area History of Science Consortium in September 2013; “Isaac Newton, Heretic” at the New York City Atheists Society in June 2013; “Scientific Sex or Biblical Sexiness: the Nickel Pamphlets of E. Haldeman-Julius” at the American Historical Association/American Society for Church History Annual Meeting in January 2014; and “How to Be a Religious Scientist: Lessons from History in Thinking about God and Nature,” at the New York Academy of Sciences in January 2014.
 Along with Hans Halvorson, he presented at the April 2014 NYU’s Veritas Forum on the question “Can Science and Faith CoExist?”
 He spoke on the March 2014 Nature Podcast “Testing Einstein.”

-Stanley and Hallie Franks were awarded a Curriculum Development Grant for “Achilles’ Shield: Mapping the Ancient Cosmos,” a new course that they will co-teach in the spring of 2015.
+Professor Stanley and Professor Hallie Franks were awarded a Curriculum Development Grant for “Achilles’ Shield: Mapping the Ancient Cosmos,” a new course that they will co-teach in the spring of 2015.
 Stanley’s Huxley’s Church and Maxwell’s Demon: From Theistic Science to Naturalistic Science will be published by University of Chicago Press in November 2014.
 He was a commentator for the April 29, 2014 New York Theatre Workshop production of Eureka.